Understanding Different Types of Mould and What Your Testing Results Mean

 Mould spores under microscope during laboratory analysis

 When you receive a mould testing report, the results will identify specific mould genera found in your property — groups such as Aspergillus, Penicillium, or Cladosporium.
 Laboratory microscopy identifies mould to genus level based on spore morphology and structural characteristics, which is the standard for assessment reporting.
 But what do these names actually mean?
 Each genus has different moisture requirements, different health implications, and tells a different story about what is happening in your building.
-This guide explains the most common mould genera found in New Zealand homes and workplaces, why they grow, and how to interpret what your laboratory results are telling you.
+This article is the genus identification leg of the Scaada NZ laboratory guide — it explains the common mould genera found in New Zealand homes and workplaces, and what their presence tells you.
+For how to read the metrics and condition ratings on your test report, the field patterns we see in NZ lab work, and what (and what not) to do about a positive result, see the companion articles linked at the end.

 Why Mould Type Matters